Kaprizov scores in OT in NHL debut, lifts Wild over Kings

 UNAVAILABLE

-Minnesota G Alex Stalock, along with Los Angeles D Kurtis MacDermid, G Cal Petersen and Sean Walker
+Minnesota G Alex Stalock, along with Los Angeles D Kurtis MacDermid, G Cal Petersen and D Sean Walker.

 BUSINESS TRIP